2005–06 Arsenal F.C. season: Group stage

 Arsenal qualified for the group stages of the Champions League in the 2005–06 season on virtue of finishing runners-up in the Premier League the preceding season.
 They were drawn in Group B, along with Swiss' Thun, Czech club Sparta Prague and Ajax of the Netherlands.
 In spite of Van Persie's dismissal against Thun in the opening group match, Arsenal won 2–1, courtesy of a late goal by substitute Bergkamp.
 A 2–1 win against Ajax was followed by a 2–0 victory against Sparta Prague; Henry scored both goals to surpass Ian Wright's all-time leading scorer record.
 A goal from Henry and two from Van Persie in the reverse fixture meant the club reached the knockout stages.
 A win at Thun on 22 November 2005 ensured Arsenal topped the group; they ended the group stages with a draw at Highbury against Ajax.

 Knockout phase

 First knockout round

 The club faced Real Madrid in the last 16 – the first encounter between both clubs in the competition.
-A solo goal by Henry at the Estadio Santiago Bernabéu in the first leg, inflicted the home team's first defeat in 18 Champions League matches.
+A solo goal by Henry at the Santiago Bernabéu in the first leg inflicted the home team's first defeat in 18 Champions League matches.
 A disciplined display at home a fortnight after helped Arsenal to reach the quarter-finals and become the sole English representative left in the competition.